 1. SURVEILLANCE: The lasers are under video surveillance.

 2. ATTENDANCE: NEVER leave the laser unattended.
 It can catch fire!
 Stay alert and observe.
 If there is any, flame, smoke or fire, LIFT the lid to Stop.
 If you leave the laser running unattended, the staff will shut it off and you will lose your access to the laser cutters.
 If you have to leave, stop or pause your file.

 3. RESPONSIBILITY: The Lasers are for Academic Use, only.
 You are financially responsible for all damage due to misuse.

 Note: Paper burns easily, so only use very low power settings and fast speed.
 You MUST run quick tests with simple lines when using paper to determine the proper settings.

 MAYBE: Plexiglas and acrylic can be cut, but can smell bad.
 If you are going to cut them, notify others in room before starting.
-Place acrylic waste in containers outside of the laser lab to control fumes.
+Place acrylic waste in containers outside of the Model lab to control fumes.

 NO: Foam-core, Lexan, PVC, treated plywood, MDF or anything that can produce toxic fumes when burned.
 NO glass, mirrors, metal, coins, foil, metallic paints, or anything that can reflect the laser.
 NO glues, sprays, or toxic materials.

 6. PREPARATION: Prepare your files first.
 Your laser reservation will be forfeited if you are not cutting within 10 min. of your start time.

-7. POST-PRODUCTION: You may not use the laser room to assemble your models.
+7. POST-PRODUCTION: You can use the Model lab to assemble your models.
 Once you have cut your material, please gather your things and clean up after yourself.
 Do not leave the remains of your materials on the tables, on the laser beds, or anywhere in the room.
 Be considerate of fellow students.
 Use gondola outside for laser waste because of the smell.

 8. COST: Students are charged for laser use with the PaperCut system via CatCard.
 You pay only for the cut area, which you have to manually set in the engraving field on UCP software.